What is geothermal energy?

 - specialist geological services, such as GeoReports

-We work with government, academia and industry to improve the characterization of the subsurface, assess the available geothermal resources and to generate the geoscientific knowledge necessary for its sustainable use.
+We work with government, academia and industry to improve the characterisation of the subsurface, assess the available geothermal resources and to generate the geoscientific knowledge necessary for its sustainable use.
 Our team contributes to multiple projects ranging from the characterisation of resource potential to the monitoring and modelling of the changes related to geothermal exploitation.

 In addition, research and innovation infrastructures such as the UK Geoenergy Observatories enable at-scale investigation to improve our understanding of how geothermal energy can contribute to reducing our carbon emissions.